 Protect your practice cash flow

-If you haven’t already, develop an ICD-10 training plan for your practice that includes different types of training for different roles.
+Develop an ICD-10 training plan for your practice that includes different types of training for different roles.
 The front office staff and billers will need different ICD-10 training than the providers.
 You can find useful timelines for training from both CMS and AHIMA.

 The sheer number of codes may seem overwhelming; remember that your practice doesn’t have to learn every code.
 You only need to learn the codes you use for your specialty, and those you need to know well.
 You should seek help from your specialty society on training and resources.